Skip to content

 Cervejaria Ramiro is one of Lisbon’s most popular seafood options.
 I felt like it was much more out of the way than it is.
 If you are at Rossio Square, it’s only a half-mile walk.
 You could also hop in a cab and be there in minutes.
 I’d travel multiple times further for this place.

 Cervejaria Ramiro has been around since the late 1950s.
-The three-story beer hall serves some of the best, most fresh seafood I’ve ever had.
+The three-story beer hall serves some of the best, freshest seafood I’ve ever had.
 Unsurprisingly, a line forms outside of this place before opening.

 The dishes here are remarkable.
-Most seafood is prepared simply, and you get to enjoy its natural greatness.
-The prices are also hard to beat.
-Remember that I live in San Francisco, where restaurants are hardly affordable.
-I was very impressed by how much we could order and how low prices were compared to home for such high-quality seafood.
+Most seafood is prepared simply, and you enjoy its natural greatness.
+The prices are also hard to beat when it comes to seafood.

 Cervejaria Ramiro is an excellent place to share a meal with a group.
 It’s designed to be eaten family-style.
-If I were traveling alone, I’m not sure I would eat here because the portions are large, and it might feel wasteful.
+If I were traveling alone, I’m not sure I would eat here because the portions are large and might feel wasteful.

 Miradouro da Nossa Senhora do Monte